azzenabidi/UrukCloudIDE/README.md

 2. Point your browser to http://yourhost/Install/install.html to begin the   database installation process
 3. enter the credentials to access the database
 4. Click install
-5. Remove the install.html file from the Devbox installation path.
+5. Remove the install.html file from the UrukCloudIDE installation path.
-	6. Congratulation you have successfully setup Devbox.
+	6. Congratulation you have successfully setup UrukCloudIDE.
 Happy coding!

 # Known Issues
 - unable to send multiple ajax requests